 Our Lab is part of the TEMPO Group

 Located in the Department of Physiology and Biophysics in the School of Medicine of the University of California at Irvine, we work on biophysical problems related to the folding and stability of membrane proteins.
 We are part of the UCI Structural Biology and Molecular Biophysics graduate program.
-Our research is supported by the National Institute of General Medical Sciences and the National Institute of Neurological Disorders and Stroke.
+Our research is supported by the National Institute of General Medical Sciences.

 All of the resources described below are available from a single "quick and easy" Web page.
 Our home page is by-passed.